sharife/goldenthread-v2/site/content/get-involved/jobs/_index.md

 We believe that people gain skills through a variety of professional, personal, educational, and volunteer experiences.
 We encourage candidates to review the key responsibilities and qualifications above.
 If you believe you have the transferable skills necessary to fulfill the responsibilities of this role, we encourage you to apply.

-**Additional Information:** This is a full time, exempt position reporting to the Executive Artistic Director.
-Annual salary is $58,240.
+**Additional Information:** This is a full-time non-exempt, 40 hour per week job, reporting to the Managing Directors of Crowded Fire and Golden Thread.
+Pay range is between $20-$22/hour, commensurate with experience.
 Our offices are located in San Francisco’s Potrero Hill neighborhood.
-Some on-site evening and weekend hours will be required according to production needs.
-Benefits include paid time off.
-Some work may be done remotely.
+During productions (3-5 times per year), some on-site evening and weekend hours will be required.
+This position is a flexible combination of remote and in-person work.

-Golden Thread provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, sexual orientation, disability, or gender.
-Golden Thread is a current member of Theater Communications Group’s Equity, Diversity, and Inclusion Institute.
+Crowded Fire Theater and Golden Thread Productions provide equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, sexual orientation, disability, or gender.
+Crowded Fire is a former member and Golden Thread is a current member of Theater Communications Group’s Equity, Diversity, and Inclusion Institute.
+Both companies operate fully vaccinated workplaces.

-**Application Instructions:** Please email a resume and a detailed cover letter explaining your interest in the position and our organization, along with three or more references from current and/or former supervisors, to sahar@goldenthread.org, subject line: Artistic Producer.
+**Application Instructions:** Please email a resume and a detailed cover letter explaining your interest in the position and our organizations, along with the names and contact information for three or more references, to GoldenThread@CrowdedFire.org, subject line: Development and Patron Services Associate.
+Please make sure that references are from current and/or former supervisors and that information includes names, phone numbers, and the name of the organization where you worked with each person.
 No phone calls or packets by regular mail, please.
 Applications will be reviewed on a rolling basis and the position will remain upon until filled.
-Early submissions are encouraged.
-Ideal start date: November 15, 2021.

 ![]()